timmyd7777/SSCore/SSData/SolarSystem/README.md

 - Version 1.3 (16 May 2021): added rotation periods and albedos
 - Version 1.4 (9  Jan 2023): added data for all 177 natural satellites in the original JPL data tables.
 - Version 1.5 (17 Jan 2023): added data for 39 additional Jupiter and Saturn moons from Wikipedia and Scott Sheppard's tables.
+- Version 1.6 (27 Dec 2023): added data for 74 additional Jupiter and Saturn moons from Wikipedia and Scott Sheppard's tables, and corrected numerous errors in the previous version.

 Asteroids.txt
 -------------